kelebek333/aziokbd-dkms/README.md

 ## How To Install/Remove with Deb Package

-You can download and install with Gdebi.
+You can download and install with Gdebi following Deb package .

 [aziokbd-dkms_1.0.0_amd64.deb](https://github.com/kelebek333/aziokbd-dkms/raw/master/aziokbd-dkms_1.0.0_amd64.deb)